LLNL/Abmarl/docs/src/gridworld.rst

    }
    grid = Grid(5, 6, overlapping=overlapping)

-means that agents whose encoding is 1 can overlap with other agents whose encoding is 2; agents whose encoding is 2 can overlap with other agents whose encoding is 1 or 3; and agents whose encoding is 3 can overlap with other agents whose encoding is 2 or 3.
+means that agents whose `encoding` is 1 can overlap with other agents whose `encoding` is 2; agents whose `encoding` is 2 can overlap with other agents whose `encoding` is 1 or 3; and agents whose `encoding` is 3 can overlap with other agents whose `encoding` is 2 or 3.

 ..
 WARNING::
-   To avoid undefined behavior, the overlapping should be symmetric, so that if 2 can overlap with 3, then 3 can also overlap with 2.
+   To avoid undefined behavior, the `overlapping` should be symmetric, so that if 2 can overlap with 3, then 3 can also overlap with 2.

 ..
 NOTE::
-   If overlapping is not provided, then no agents will be able to occupy the same cell in the Grid.
+   If `overlapping` is not specified, then no agents will be able to occupy the same cell in the Grid.

 Interaction between simulation components and the :ref:`Grid <>` is `data open`, which means that we allow components to access the internals of the Grid.
 Although this is possible and sometimes necessary, the Grid also provides an interface for safer interactions with components.
-Components can ``query`` the Grid to see if an agent can be placed at a specific location.
-Components can ``place`` agents at a specific location in the Grid, which will succeed if that cell is available to the agent as per the overlapping configuration.
-And Components can ``remove`` agents from specific locations in the Grid.
+Components can ``query`` the Grid to see if an agent can be placed at a specific position.
+Components can ``place`` agents at a specific position in the Grid, which will succeed if that cell is available to the agent as per the `overlapping` configuration.
+And Components can ``remove`` agents from specific positions in the Grid.

 State
 `````

 :ref:`State Components <>` manage the state of the simulation alongside the :ref:`Grid <gridworld_grid>`.
+At the bare minimum, each State resets the part of the simulation that it manages
-Each State has a reset function that resets the simulation at the the start of each episode.
+at the the start of each episode.

 Actor
 `````